The big reason why Race Across the World isn't on tonight as BBC show is hit with schedule change

 That’s not quite the end, either.
 There will also be a special Race Across the World: The Reunion episode on BBC One on the same night.

-It’s six months since the teams competed against each other on the show and they can’t wait to share the highs and lows of their experience.
+Filmed six months after the teams completed their race, they will be sharing the highs and lows of their experiences.
 The Reunion will also feature lots of unseen footage from the race.

 It’s difficult to work out who is going to win!